Skip to main content

 }

-• Because you've edited your Gradle files, Android Studio will ask you whether you want to sync the Gradle files.
-You can sync now.
+3. Since you've modified your Gradle files, Android Studio will prompt you to sync the Gradle files.
+Proceed with syncing.

 Location Sources